 Regular food collections are obtained from local community groups, businesses and schools.

 Major collections are from customers at local supermarkets.
 Volunteers assist for approx 1 hour and dates are usually advertised here and in the newsletter.
+If you can help please ring Katy on 254981 so we can add you to the rota.

 Follow the Plymouth Foodbank on twitter @plymouthfb